Hallelujah Retrievers

 • Why did you start breeding?

 I was exposed to breeding through my mentors in field training.
 I have always had an interest in pedigree research.
-The breeder I got my first working female from helped me raise select a sire and raise my first litter.
+The breeder I got my first working female from helped me select a sire and raise my first litter.

 • What makes your program special?

 I select health tested, and proven working lines for the field.
 Breeding for drive, intelligence, and trainability.
 I introduce the puppies to as many surfaces, sounds, and experiences as I safely can to produce confident individuals with a desire to learn.
-New owners willing to put in the time and consistency, should find them easy to train for hunting, SAR, and dog sports/competition.
+New owners who willing to put in the time and consistency, should find them easy to train for hunting, SAR, and dog sports/competition.

 • Where do your breeding dogs live?